Frances Burney: Life in France: revolution and mastectomy

 In 1801 d'Arblay was offered service with the government of Napoleon Bonaparte in France, and in 1802 Burney and her son followed him to Paris, where they expected to remain for a year.
 The outbreak of war between France and England overtook their visit and they remained there in exile for ten years.
 Although isolated from her family while in France, Burney was supportive of her husband's decision to move to Passy, outside Paris.

 In August 1810 Burney developed pains in her breast, which her husband suspected could be due to breast cancer.
 Through her royal network, she was eventually treated by several leading physicians, and a year later, on 30 September 1811, underwent a mastectomy performed by "7 men in black, Dr. Larrey, M. Dubois, Dr. Moreau, Dr. Aumont, Dr. Ribe, & a pupil of Dr. Larrey, & another of M. Dubois".
-The operation was performed like a battlefield operation under the command of M. Dubois, then accoucheur (midwife or obstetrician) to the Empress Marie Louise and seen as the best doctor in France.
+The operation was performed like a battlefield operation under the command of M. Dubois, then accoucheur (midwife or obstetrician) to the Empress Marie Louise and considered the best doctor in France.
 Burney later described the operation in detail, since she was conscious through most of it, as it took place before the development of anaesthetics.

-She sent her account of this experience months later to her sister Esther without rereading it.
-It remains one of the most compelling early accounts of a mastectomy.
+Burney sent her account of this experience months later to her sister Esther without rereading it.
 It is impossible to know today whether the breast removed was indeed cancerous.
-She survived, and returned to England with her son in 1812 to visit her ailing father and to avoid young Alexander's conscription into the French army.
-Charles Burney died in 1814, and she went back to France later that year after the Treaty of Paris had been concluded, to be with her husband.
+She survived, and returned to England with her son in 1812 to visit her ailing father and to avoid her son's conscription into the French army.
+Charles Burney died in 1814, and she returned to France later that year after the Treaty of Paris had been concluded, to be with her husband.

 In 1815 Napoleon escaped from Elba, and returned to power in France.
 D'Arblay, who was serving with the King's Guard, remained loyal to King Louis XVIII and became involved in the military actions that followed.
 Burney fled to Belgium.
 When her husband was wounded she joined him at Trèves (Trier) and together they returned to Bath in England, to live at 23 Great Stanhope Street.
 Burney wrote an account of this experience and of her Paris years in her Waterloo Journal of 1818–1832.
 D'Arblay was promoted to lieutenant-general, but died shortly afterwards of cancer, in 1818.